antonfdiaz/legacyProxy/README.md

 <img height="200" alt="iPhones" src="https://github.com/user-attachments/assets/b3a6d616-9ea6-4073-afdb-962b30dc3ccd" />

+## Layout Patches
+legacyProxy adapts the CSS and HTML of the websites you visit in real time, so it fixes the layout a bit on old Safari/WebKit.
+It isn't perfect, but most sites look better thanks to this.

+## Website Fixes

 ### Reddit
 Redirects `reddit.com` URLs to `old.reddit.com` and modifies its CSS to work better on old Safari/WebKit.
 Reddit looks a bit better on iOS 8+ than on iOS 3 and 6.